Cre8steveDev/Neon_Postgres_Express_TypeScript_TypeORM_Starter_Kit/README.md

 ## Testing

 Create your tests within the tests/ directory and run `npm run test`.
 You can update the test script within the package.json script object.

+## Upcoming Update

+Interactive CLI Tool allowing you to choose between bootstrapping a config-only project or the full project with the Guide and Code Sample.

 ## Contributing